OsvaldoJRamos/DealingWithManyRequests/README.md

-An few ways to reduce time when running a lot of APIS calls, using Parallelism and Asynchronous.
+An few ways to reduce time when running a lot of APIS calls, using Parallelism and Asynchronous Programming.

 References: